-You've made the hire.
-Or you're about to.
-Either way, a question lingers: How do I actually work with an executive assistant?
+You’ve made the hire.
+Or you’re about to.
+Either way, a question lingers: how do I actually make this work?

 Working effectively with an executive assistant means building a partnership based on trust, clear communication, and structured systems.
-It's not about offloading tasks - it's about creating leverage.
-The best EA relationships transform how leaders operate, saving 40-60+ hours monthly while improving decision quality and reducing mental load.
+It’s not about offloading tasks – it’s about creating leverage.
+The best EA relationships transform how leaders operate, saving 40-60+ hours monthly while improving the quality of decisions, stakeholder relationships, and daily operations.

 You Already Have the Skills